 Q2: What should readers know about all the stuff you’re doing in WordPress these days?

 Well, our promise hasn’t changed since our launch in January 2013.
 We wanted to build a service that connects great clients with experts that have gone through a rigorous vetting process so that they can deliver top quality solutions while meeting the deadline.
-Tomaz sometimes jokingly describes us “Tinder for WordPress” :)
+Tomaz sometimes jokingly describes us as the “Tinder for WordPress.” 😄

 Our ultimate goal is to become the go-to place where people with all kinds of WordPress issues will hire our experts, not only for one-off projects, but also to take great care of their WordPress websites in the long run.